mixpanel/docs/pages/docs/migration/adobe-analytics.md

 - Use the [Mixpanel Marketing KPI Template](https://mixpanel.com/project?show-template-selector=true) to build your initial board

-This will allow you to explore Mixpanel’s capabilities with the lowest amount of lift to see value.
+This will allow you to explore Mixpanel's capabilities with the lowest amount of lift to see value.
 The reporting around marketing analytics will also showcase reporting that end users are used to coming over from Adobe Analytics.

 ### Customer Data Platforms (CDPs)